Risingson/eveeyedocs/docs/ui/settings.md

 Turns on/off if your route should be set to the EVE client.
 #### Shorter/Safer/Less Secure Route
 Set your preferred travel security.
 This should match your ingame setting.
-Less Secure Route in Eveeye w
+Less Secure Route in Eveeye will most likely match ingame with a Security penatly of 50 set in the client.
 #### Use Jumpbridges
 Use your jumpbridges to calculate a route.
 #### Use Wormholes